BA(HonPE), DipSIM, D.O.M.P.

 Catherine has many years of experience as a healthcare practitioner and her interest lies in empowering individuals to understand the multifaceted nature of themselves and how mind, emotion and spirit impact upon their physical health.

-Catherine has added the professional skill of Medical Intuitive to her offering of services.
+Catherine has added the professional skills of Medical Intuition and Distance Healing to her services offered.